cr/webextaware/README.md

 webextaware --debug sync
 ```

-You may run into an error about too many open files.
-In any case, re-run the following command until all you see are persistent 404 errors:
+You may run into AMO's occasional 504s or an error about too many open files.
+In any case, re-run the following
+command until all you get are persistent 404 errors:

 ```
 webextaware --debug -n sync